Travel guide

 Is Roamic reliable?

 Yes, Roamic is a real provider that sells functional eSIMs, not a scam.
 The most common criticism is not about the product itself, but about its customer support, which can be slow and is not focused on the Spanish market.
-It works for everyday use; the weak point appears if you need urgent help.
+For everyday use it works; the weak point appears if you need urgent help.

 Does Roamic have Spanish support?

-Roamic's support is limited and primarily offered via chat or email, without dedicated 24-hour Spanish assistance.
-For a traveler who values resolving incidents quickly and in their own language, this is its weakest point compared to alternatives designed for the Spanish market.
+Roamic's support is limited and mainly offered via chat or email, without dedicated 24-hour Spanish-language assistance.
+For a traveler who values quick problem resolution in their own language, this is its weakest point compared to alternatives designed for the Spanish market.

 Is Roamic cheaper than Holafly?